yfolias/yfolias/README.md

 - [x] CI/CD pipelines
 - [x] Code
 - [x] Microservices
+- [x] Linux
 - [x] Various cloud vendors

-Some scripting is also a necessary part of the story.
+And of course, scripting, which is a necessary part of the story.
 Even though I was always writing scripts in Bash or Python, lately I've managed to fall in love with Golang and I was able to build some pretty cool stuff which I will start publishing in due course.

 ## Projects
 Coming soon